debtcollective/discourse-debtcollective-sso/README.md

 - `DISCOURSE_SSO_JWT_SECRET=jwt-secret` this is encryption key for the the JWT cookie.
 Use the same value between applications

 In envs different than development, these variables will be set in the configuration file.

+## Rebuilding assets on the server

+There are cases where want to restart the server in order to see changes.
+Do to this you need to

+1. Get inside the server.
+1. Go to the discourse folder. `cd /opt/discourse`
+1. Get into the Discourse docker container. `./launcher enter web`
+1. Stop unicorn. `sv stop unicorn`
+1. Compile new assets `su discourse -c 'bundle exec rake assets:precompile'`
+1. Start unicorn. `sv start unicorn`